c6o/docs/content/concepts/monetization.md

 ## Editions

-Editions enables application developers to created multiple tiers of features and pricing for their applications.
+Editions enable application developers to create multiple tiers of features and pricing for their applications.
 The goal of editions is to enable application developers to provide customers with a choice between different feature sets and capabilities.

 A simple example could be a MySQL provisioner with three editions: